Table of contents

 What vitamin B6 deficiency symptoms can occur?

-An isolated deficiency of vitamin B6 is extremely rare and is usually associated with low concentrations of other B-complex vitamins, such as vitamin B12.
-A vitamin B6 deficiency causes biochemical changes that become more and more obvious as the deficiency progresses.
+An isolated lack of vitamin B6 is extremely rare and is usually associated with low concentrations of other vitamins of the B complex, such as vitamin B12.
+A Vitamin B6 deficiency causes biochemical changeswho are becoming more and more obvious with the progressive deficiency.

-Vitamin B6 deficiency is associated with anemia, dermatitis with cheilosis (scaling of the lips and cracks at the corners of the mouth) and glossitis (swollen tongue), depression and confusion, and a weakened immune system.
-People with a mild deficiency may have no deficiency signs or symptoms for months or even years.
-In infants, vitamin B6 deficiency leads to irritability, abnormal hearing loss and convulsive seizures.21 End-stage renal disease, chronic renal insufficiency and other kidney diseases can also cause vitamin B6 deficiency.22
+Vitamin B6 deficiency is associated with anemia, dermatitis with cheilosis (dandruff on the lips and cracks on the corners of the mouth) and glossitis (swollen tongue), depression and confusion as well as a weakened immune system.
+People with a slight deficiency cannot have deficiency symptoms or symptoms for months or even years.
+In infants, a vitamin B6 deficiency leads to irritability, abnormal hearing loss and cramp-like seizures.
+21 Kidney diseases in the final stage, chronic renal insufficiency and other kidney diseases can also cause vitamin B6 deficiency.
+22

 Natural sources of vitamin B6